 We all know that traveling is fun, fun, fun, but planning it is not an easy task.
-It takes a lot of time, patience, effort, brain cells, and it also leaves a dent on our bank accounts.
+It takes a lot of time, patience, effort, brain power, and it also leaves a dent on our bank accounts.
 However, like everything else, getting better at something needs constant practice and certain skills.
 In time, travelers learn to excel at these skills, which can be applied in the workplace every day.

 DECISION MAKING AND PLANNING